SurrealDB Docs Logo

 DEFINE FIELD created ON resource VALUE time::now() READONLY;

-The IF NOT EXISTS clause can be used to create a field only if it does not already exist.
-If the field already exists, the DEFINE FIELD statement will not create a new field but return an error.
+The IF NOT EXISTS clause can be used to define a field only if it does not already exist.
+You should use the IF NOT EXISTS clause when defining a field in SurrealDB if you want to ensure that the field is only created if it does not already exist.
+If the field already exists, the DEFINE FIELD statement will return an error.

 -- Create a field if it does not already exist